zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 Getting Investor Info
 =====================

+Issuers and custodians may use the following getter methods to query information about an investor:

 .. method:: KYCRegistrar.getID(address _addr)

     Given an address, returns the investor or authority ID associated to it.
 If there is no association it will return an empty bytes32.

 .. method:: KYCRegistrar.getInvestor(address _addr)

     Returns the investor ID, permission status (based on the input address), rating, and country code for an investor.

-This function is designed to maximize gas efficiency when calling for information prior to performing a token transfer.
+    .. note:: This function is designed to maximize gas efficiency when calling for information prior to performing a token transfer.

 .. method:: KYCRegistrar.getInvestors(address _from, address _to)